-Please bring all texts, as well as your reading journal, to every class meeting.
-If you do not have the relevant texts at hand, you may be asked to leave.
+Please bring all texts, as well as your reading journal and your most recent essay draft, to every class meeting.
+If you do not have the relevant texts at hand, you may be marked absent and asked to leave.

 - Miller and Spellmeyer, The New Humanities Reader (4th Edition) - Kirszner and Mandell, The Pocket Wadsworth Handbook (5th Edition)